 10 Ways to Design Tasks in CN

-The CN Tasks tool is available to instructors and students in each course site.
+The CN Tasks tool is available to instructors and students in each course.
 It is an essential teaching and learning tool in CN, helping instructors effectively build course structure and giving students step-by-step online learning instructions.
-The unique design of the Tasks tool provides instructors with great flexibility in designing learning tasks based on their instructional needs.
+The unique design of the Tasks tool provides great flexibility in designing learning tasks based on their instructional needs.

 This file demonstrates 10 ways of designing the CN Tasks tool.
 Some of them follow common practices for organizing course content (Designs 1‐8), one follows specific instructional design/learning models (Design 9), and the last one demonstrates how to implement task tabs in more creative ways (Design 10).

-The ways for designing Tasks in CN are not limited.
+There are many different ways to design tasks on the CN.
 We hope this file will give you some new ideas and assist you to successfully create tasks to achieve your teaching goals.

 Design 1: Organizing tasks based on modules